ranjabi/twitter-clone-backend/README.md

 ### Cache Expiration
 Each time a user profile is added to the cache, the expiration time is set to 10 minutes.
-User profile can only meet its expiration date until the end (and be deleted after that) if only these operations are performed:
+The following operations will delete the user's recent tweets cache:

-- `JSON.SET` running partial update on `$.recentTweets`
+- Creating, updating, or deleting a tweet
-- `JSON.DEL` running partial update on `$.recentTweets`
+- Liking or unliking a tweet by a follower

-Both operations are triggered when a user creates a new tweet.
-The expiration time resets to 10 minutes each time the **user profile is accessed**.
+As a result, the cache will be recreated when a follower requests the user's profile.
+Additionally, the expiration time resets to 10 minutes each time **the user's profile is accessed**.

 ## Lesson Learned
 - Defined a custom HTTP appHandler for error handling, allowing structured error responses to be sent to the client.